 The clearing is where an observation tower, Chestnut Tower, is stands.

-If you wish to press on northwards, you can also take the Mandai T15 trail, also known as the Gangsa Trail, towards Mandai Road.
+From Chestnut Tower, if you wish to press on northwards, you can also take the Mandai T15 trail, also known as the Gangsa Trail, towards Mandai Road.
 The start of the Mandai 15 trail is located beside the Chestnut Observation Tower and marked with a signboard that reads “Bukit Panjang Entrance”.

 7. The Nature Trail is the “Water Trail”